 The size allows the pot to be a manageable and handy serving carafe that doesn’t take up much space.

-The Hario’s cloth filter feature is one of its unique offerings.
+The Hario drip pot’s cloth filter feature is one of its unique offerings.
 Although the pot can be used with paper filters, you can also skip the grocery store and pick a reusable basket-like cloth option instead.

-The extra care of the reusable filters isn’t everyone’s preference, though, as immediately tossing out a filter is easy and having to soak a filter in hot water is not.
+The extra care of the reusable filters isn’t everyone’s preference, though, as immediately tossing out a filter is easier than having to soak a filter in hot water.

 The stainless steel wire and wooden handle holder allow you to easily remove the coffee grounds from the carafe.
 You can place it to the side and deal with it after you’ve drunk your coffee.
 The filter comes off the holder and then can be cleaned and stored.